|

 debug (7).
 All logs for the specified level and all levels numerically

 less than it will be shown.
-Use debug = debug or debug = 7

-for greatest debugging output.
-The default is notice (5).
+The default logging level is notice (5).

-The syslog facility 'daemon' will be used unless a facility
+The syslog 'daemon' facility will be used unless a facility

 name is supplied.
 (Facilities are not supported on Win32.)